Key References & Legislation

 Provisional liability

-Use this when the insurer is slow in the first 7 days or says there is a reasonable excuse.
+Use this when the insurer is slow in the early triage stage or says there is a reasonable excuse.

 PIAWE recalculation